Maria Martinez: Signatures

+Pottery making process

 Honors

 Martinez received honorary doctorates during her lifetime from the University of Colorado and the University of New Mexico.
 Her portrait was created by Malvina Hoffman, a notable American sculptor.
 In 1978 Martinez had a major solo exhibition at the Renwick Gallery of the Smithsonian Institution.
+In 2022, Martinez was included in a book on Women's Work, noting the change from feminine arts to feminist art, by Ferren Gipson.